-Facebook Instant, the hottest marketing tool of the digital world, has slowed this quarter.
-Several print media houses in India found their digital revenues plummeting to a fifth of what it was just a few months ago.
+Home improvement is the tool for cleanliness you can read my post to know more about home improvement services.Similarly, Facebook Instant is the hottest marketing tool of the digital world, has slowed this quarter.
+When you navigate to this website, you will understand that several print media houses in India found their digital revenues plummeting to a fifth of what it was just a few months ago.
 The head of marketing of a major publisher says, “For over a year the digital media revenue was too good to be true, thanks to Facebook Instant.
 Brands were paying higher prices than ever, and we were on a roll.
 But today earnings from Facebook Instant are meager.”
+According to them, making geo-relevance important is another tactic for a great marketing strategy.
 Facebook confirmed that user engagement dropped by 50 million in the last quarter of 2017.
 The slide continues in the first quarter of 2018, even as security concerns rise.

 Google wrests back pole position